Bentham railway station: History

 The station was opened as Bentham on 1 June 1850 by the "Little" North Western Railway, later taken over by the Midland Railway.
 On 1 November 1851, the station was renamed Bentham High, to avoid confusion with the nearby station at Low Bentham.
-This station was short-lived, and closed on 4 August 1853.
+That station was short-lived, and closed on 4 August 1853.

 The station was provided with various facilities by the Midland Railway, including a signal box, water tower and column, goods shed and several sidings on the northern side of the line.
-These had all been removed by the early 1970s, with the signal box being the last to go in 1972.
+These had all been removed by the early 1970s, with the signal box being the last to go in 1976.

 The station building, which was constructed in the mid-1950s, after the original Midland structure was demolished by British Railways, is now privately owned.
 The station was reduced to unstaffed halt status in October 1970.

 The station has had its own community volunteer support group, The Friends of Bentham Station, since September 2011.
 The group is based in the aforementioned building on the eastbound platform and has support from various local organisations, including the route's Rail User Group, Craven District Council and the Leeds, Lancaster and Morecambe Line Community Rail Partnership.